WaveTechStudio/SMSRetrieverAPIMaster/README.md

 ## Work flow

-- Enter or pick mobile number from smart lock hint slector and intiate SMS verification call to your server.
+- Enter or pick mobile number from smart lock hint selector and initiate SMS verification call to your server.
 - App request your server to verify the entered mobile number.
 - Your app calls the SMS Retriever API at the same time and listening for an SMS from your server.
 - Your server sends an SMS message that includes a verification code and a hash to identify your app.